 If you have already attended a two-day intercultural training session offered by another organisation (e.g. STUBE Nord or AIESEC) within the last two years, this can be counted towards Component 2.
 The prerequisite is that the content of the other course closely resembles that of the training sessions offered by the International Office.

-The next intercultural training sessions will be held in winter semester 2020/21.
+The next intercultural training sessions will be held in May 2021.

 Given increasing international links between businesses and organisations and increased international mobility, being prepared for a career in an international context is often essential.
 It can be helpful for a position abroad, business travel or collaborative work within a multicultural team.
 The HAW Hamburg Career Service regularly offers seminars, lecture series and workshops on applying for jobs, business etiquette, and customs and conventions in Germany and around the world.